aanxniee/aanxniee/README.md

 - Explore New York City ✈️
 - Get FAANGM+ internships

-## ✨ Fun fact
-- I love the outdoors and particularly enjoy walking around various gardens, parks, and trails.
-I average 15k steps a day! 🌲
-- I'm passionate about bridging the gender gap and advocating for underpresented communities in tech
-- I love love love matcha!
-I've tried over 30 different matchas in Toronto, let's talk about it! 🍵

 ## 📫 I'm seeking Winter 2025 internships!
 How to reach me ...
 LinkedIn: https://www.linkedin.com/in/anniecai2004
 Email: ajcai@uwaterloo.ca